Published & Forthcoming

 Heteroskedasticity and autocorrelation-robust (HAR) inference in time series regression typically involves kernel estimation of the long-run variance.
 Conventional wisdom holds that, for a given kernel, the choice of truncation parameter trades off a test’s null rejection rate and power, and that this tradeoff differs across kernels.
 We formalize this intuition: using higher-order expansions, we provide a unified size-power frontier for both kernel and weighted orthonormal series tests using nonstandard “fixed-b” critical values.
 We also provide a frontier for the subset of these tests for which the fixed-b distribution is t or F. These frontiers are respectively achieved by the QS kernel and equal-weighted periodogram.
 The frontiers have simple closed-form expressions, which upon evaluation show that the price paid for restricting attention to tests with t and F critical values is small.
 The frontiers are derived for the Gaussian multivariate location model, but simulations suggest the qualitative findings extend to stochastic regressors.

 We propose a duration-based explanation for the major equity risk factors, including value, profitability, investment, low-risk, and payout factors.
 Both in the U.S. and globally, these factors invest in firms that earn most of their cash flows in the near future.
 The factors could therefore be driven by a premium on near-future cash flows.
-We test this hypothesis using a new dataset of single-stock dividend futures, which are claims on annual dividends for individual firms.
-Consistent with our hypothesis, risk-adjusted returns are higher on near- than on distant-future cash flows.
-In addition, the returns on individual cash flows do not vary across firms once controlling for maturity.
+We test this hypothesis using a new dataset of single-stock dividend futures.
+Consistent with our hypothesis, the expected CAPM alphas on individual cash flows decrease in maturity within a firm, but do not vary across firms for a given maturity.

 Revise and resubmit, Journal of Finance